Solar eclipse of March 20, 2034: Eclipse details

+Characteristics

+Eclipse path intersections

+The path of the March 30, 2034 eclipse will cross the path of another solar eclipse less than 7 years earlier, the August 2027 solar eclipse, at a location on the southeastern coast of Egypt.
+This is similar to the intersection in the paths of the August 2017 and April 2024 total solar eclipses in the United States, over southern Illinois, and in Turkey during the August 1999 and March 2006 solar eclipses; the intersections within these pairs of total eclipses also occurred about 7 years apart.
+This phenomenon is considered to be unusual, since the average interval for any given spot on Earth to observe a total solar eclipse is about once every 375 years.
+The intersection patterns are caused by the dynamics of the Saros cycle.

 Eclipse season

 This eclipse is part of an eclipse season, a period, roughly every six months, when eclipses occur.
 Only two (or occasionally three) eclipse seasons occur each year, and each season lasts about 35 days and repeats just short of six months (173 days) later; thus two full eclipse seasons always occur each year.
 Either two or three eclipses happen each eclipse season.
 In the sequence below, each eclipse is separated by a fortnight.